ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 	x=>x.SaveSpecial(It.IsAny<Customer>()));
 %}

-{% include_code lang:csharp Throw an exception
+{% inline_code lang:csharp Throw an exception
 mockCustomerAddressFactory
 	.Setup(x => x.From(It.IsAny<CustomerToCreateDto>()))
 	.Throws<InvalidCustomerAddressException>();
 %}

-{% include_code lang:csharp Verify a setter has been set
+{% inline_code lang:csharp Verify a setter has been set
 mockCustomerRepository.VerifySet(
 	x=>x.LocalTimeZone = It.IsAny<string>());
 %}

-{% include_code lang:csharp Verify a getter has been called
+{% inline_code lang:csharp Verify a getter has been called
 mockApplicationSettings.Setup(x => x.WorkstationId).Returns(123);

 mockApplicationSettings.VerifyGet(x=>x.WorkstationId);
 %}
 For nested objects you don't have to mock each object; Moq will automatically return a mocked object if it can.

-{% include_code lang:csharp Recursive/nested properties, Moq realizes each is mockable and so will return a mock for each mockApplicationSettings.Setup(
+{% inline_code lang:csharp Recursive/nested properties, Moq realizes each is mockable and so will return a mock for each mockApplicationSettings.Setup(
 	x => x.SystemConfiguration.AuditingInformation.WorkstationId)
 	.Returns(123);